 There is a group of mysterious paintings with strong, red, violet, blue and turquoise colors.
 More

-Spanish art critic and author Jose Ignacio Abeijon Giraldez wrote: “She no longer looked for answers, but found a connection to herself, began to flow, and let herself be carried away by the beauty of her being and existence, shaping it in these peculiar works.
+Spanish art critic and author Jose Ignacio Abeijon Giraldez wrote about her period in Bethesda: “She no longer looked for answers, but found a connection to herself, began to flow, and let herself be carried away by the beauty of her being and existence, shaping it in these peculiar works.
 Ariane thus reached that state of great harmony attained only by people who have managed to fully connect with their essential being.”More

 I feel happy looking at the floral paintings Ariane made in this period.
 Many of her paintings convey joy and peace and lead to a meditative state in the observer.
 They are abstract paintings with joyful colors and dancing strokes reminiscent of flowers or leaves, "Untitled" (Fig. 189) is a watercolor with yellow and orange background with floating figures and parallel lines.
 "Flowers on Blue" (Fig. 199) evokes aquatic plants, the light blue is soothing and causes a state of calm.
 In "Flowers" (Fig. 198) flowers dance on a yellow and green background; the painting has a circular motion; the small flowers on the yellow background look like butterflies and contribute to this sense of movement.
 In "Untitled" (Fig. 195) rapid and concentric strokes and contrasting colors of red and green give a sense of energy and expansion.
 In ¨Untitled¨ (Fig. 097) the rapid parallel blue lines interspersed with vivid red lines give a crazed feeling of movement.

 But she also had moments of emotional or physical pain.
 Her paintings convey her feelings; they have several dimensions that are revealed when contemplating the painting for a while.
 She uses the light happy colors of spring (yellow, green, blue, pink) that sometimes contrast with the content.
 In "Angry Red Legs" (Fig. 194) there are two legs crossed by parallel lines like fire or lightning rising from them.
 The abstract painting ¨Broken Heart" (Fig. 192) provokes an unsettling feeling, there is a broken heart, and rays and arrows come out of the body.
 There is a contrast among the spring colors (green, pink, and blue) and the broken heart.
-In the abstract painting "Untitled" (Fig. 193) there is a female figure with rising lines that look like nerves or lightning.
-The abstract painting "Woman with Plant" (Fig. 234) is enigmatic; first you notice the pure yellow, red and blue that transmit a feeling of calm and beauty.
-As in her other paintings, after the first impression goes away one notices a woman with red on her chest and flames extending from her arm.
+In "Untitled" (Fig. 193) there is a female figure with rising lines that look like nerves or lightning.
+"Woman with Plant" (Fig. 234) is enigmatic; first you notice the pure yellow, red and blue that transmit a feeling of calm and beauty.
+As in her other paintings, after the first impression goes away one notices a woman.

 She made several portraits, some by memory and other modeling studies.
 "Carmen" (Fig. 187) is a gouache painted from memory.
 Painted with thick confident dark brown strokes that stand out over the orange and sepia background, red and yellow spots give a sense movement: beautiful.